 An Individual Savings Account (ISA) is a tax wrapper available to residents of the UK.
 By using an ISA you can invest in cash or longer-term investments such as stocks and shares or insurance and not pay tax on most of the income (this is why it is called a tax wrapper).
 There is no capital gains tax to pay on profits either.

 Whilst you can only hold one ISA subscription in a tax year, savers can transfer previous years’ funds from stocks and shares ISAs into cash ISAs and vice versa.
 The current cash and Share ISA limit is £20,000 per person.

 A bond is a single premium life assurance policy in which your capital can be invested.
-Bonds can be a useful tax planning tool for Inheritance tax, as well as providing tax deferred income.
-Funds are invested in within the bond with the aim to make medium to long term growth.
+Bonds can be a useful tax planning tool for Inheritance tax, as well as providing tax-deferred income.
+Funds are invested within the bond with the aim to make medium to long-term growth.

 Speak to us today for investment advice in Newcastle under Lyme & Stoke on Trent

 If you’re in need of fully independent and impartial investment advice in Newcastle under Lyme or Stoke on Trent, please do not hesitate to contact a member of our team today.
 We offer free initial consultations and we also take great pride in offering a personal service which is bespoke to you.
 Working with you, we can help to make financial decisions easy, stress-free and manageable.